Confusezius/Revisiting_Deep_Metric_Learning_PyTorch/README.md

 It is set up in a modular way to allow for fast and detailed prototyping, but with key elements written in a way that allows the code to be directly copied into other pipelines.
 In addition, multiple training and test metrics are logged in W&B to allow for easy and large-scale evaluation.

-Finally, please find a public W&B repo with key runs performed in (1) here: https://app.wandb.ai/confusezius/RevisitDML.
+Finally, please find a public W&B repo with key runs performed in the paper here: https://app.wandb.ai/confusezius/RevisitDML.

 **Contact**: Karsten Roth, karsten.rh1@gmail.com